 As an interior designer, you know the importance of creating functional and aesthetically pleasing living spaces in small apartments, homes, and studios.
 By focusing on efficient floor plan design, you can turn these challenges into opportunities to showcase your design skills and attract more clients.
 In this article, we'll outline expert tips and tricks for maximising small living spaces through efficient floor plan design.

-Tiny living spaces may seem cumbersome to the interior designer, but designing with constraints can be a powerful creative challenge.
-Think of limitations as opportunities to create more experiences out of limited square footage.
-Use multifunctional spaces first and foremost, as well as furniture that can double up in use.
-Invest in storage, use balance and contrast to trick the eye into thinking there’s more space and finally divide the area into functional homes.
-It might sound like a lot, but let’s get into it with examples!
+Tiny spaces may seem cumbersome to the designer, but designing with constraints can be a powerful creative challenge.
+Use multifunctional spaces, as well as furniture that can double up in use.
+Invest in storage, use balance and contrast to trick the eye and finally divide the area into functional homes.

 01. Utilise multifunctional spaces to optimise square footage